 - Must identify him or herself by name, but not as a debt collector.

 - Must identity the name of the collection agency only if asked.

 - Can only contact the party once unless the collection agency has reason to believe the person has new information.

 - Cannot leave information about a debt on a third party's answering machine or voice mail service.

 Debt collectors can also contact your employers to get your address or telephone number.
 The FDCPA creates no specific restrictions on contacts with an employer since they are considered to be a third-party contact.
 State laws, however, may have stricter rules about contact with your employer.
-In California, a collection agency must first try to contact your employer in writing before making a call.
-If your employer does not respond within 15 days, the collection agency may then call.
-Papers that are connected with your job, like a court order that garnishes your salary, may be sent to your employer.

 You can receive mail addressed to another person from a debt collector only if you live at the same address or receive your mail at that address.
 The outside of an envelope sent to you by a debt collector should not include language to indicate that the mail is from a debt collector or that the letter relates to the collection of a debt.
 A collector is not permitted to use a postcard and should take reasonable measure to assure your privacy.

 A debt collector can contact the person responsible for paying a deceased person's debts, which are generally paid out of the person’s estate.
 This is usually clarified in the will of the deceased, but when there is no will, a court may appoint someone to be responsible for settling the estate.
 If you cosigned a loan with the deceased, you may be equally responsible for the debt.
 You may also be responsible if you are the surviving spouse or live in a community property state such as California.
 Questions about responsibility for a debt should always be taken up with an attorney.
 The Federal Trade Commission has issued guidance about Debts and Deceased Relatives.